DEVITY-IOT/devity-iot.github.io/website/docs/reference/change-datahub.md

 It is possible to change the Data Hub on a fully provisioned device.
 This means, you can now send the device telemetry data to a new cloud, without resetting the device.

-For example, the device is first configured to send telemetry data to Thingsboard cloud.
+For example, the device is first configured to send telemetry data to ThingsBoard cloud.
 You want the device to switch to AWS cloud, while the device continues to be operational.
-Create a new Data Hub for AWS cloud, and change the device configurations to switch to the AWS.
+Create a new Data Hub for AWS cloud, and change the device configurations to switch to AWS.

 ## How to Change Data Hub?
 To change the Data Hub, follow the steps below.